varocketry/guitar-mastery-hub/public/lessons/lesson_042_minor_key_diatonic_chords.md

 Combined with major key knowledge, you have complete harmonic mastery.

-**See you in Lesson 43 - where we explore classic minor progressions in depth!** ðŸŽ¸
+**See you in Lesson 43 - where we explore classic minor progressions in depth!** 🎸

 ---

-## ðŸ“ TRACK YOUR PRACTICE
+## 📝 TRACK YOUR PRACTICE

 **Ready to log your practice session?**